toshihirohayashi/olcAssembler/README.md

 ## Basic algorithm
 1. Read the output form nucmer and store its information as a list of Overlap objects.
 2. Delete unnecessary overlaps; e.g. overlaps between itself, redundant entries and so on.
-Thus we can get DAG.
+Thus we can get a DAG.
 3. Search contigs without incoming edges which can be startpoints of assembly.
-4. Extend start points based on DAG.
+4. Extend assemblies based on the DAG.
 This process doesn't allow to take the same path again.
+5. All intermediate assemblies are stored in a list and each of them is extended from its tail so that the program can handle a DAG with divergences.
+6. Terminate an assembly when it reaches to vertex without any outgoing edges.
-5. Construct assemblies based on the found paths.
+7. Construct the sequecen of each assembly based on the found paths.

 ## Usage
 **olcAssembler** [options] **-i** 〈output_of_nucmer〉 **-f** 〈contigs_fasta_file〉 **-o** 〈outfile_prefix〉